Understanding Remgro’s statutory reporting on net profit

 Capital allocation – Remgro’s most critical function

-There are two parts to the capital allocation decision – where we source capital and where we deploy it – and the decisions on how to balance the sources and uses of capital are informed by forces internal and external to the company.
+There are two parts to the capital allocation decision – where we source capital and where we deploy it – and the decisions on how to balance the sources and uses of capital are informed by forces internal and external to the Company.

 As a holding company we obtain our capital from four potential sources: returns from underlying investments (dividends, fees or interest), disposing of investments, increasing borrowings or raising equity capital.
-In turn, we can deploy capital to four broad uses: undertake investments (new or follow-on; organic or inorganic), repay borrowings, pay dividends or repurchase our own shares.
+In turn, we can deploy capital to four broad uses: undertake investments (new or follow-on, organic or inorganic), repay borrowings, pay dividends or repurchase our own shares.
 The following table sets out pertinent considerations regarding our capital allocation decisions:

 As noted before, Remgro adopts a conservative approach to borrowings at the centre and where growth opportunities or corporate actions merit the use of borrowings, Remgro will look to responsibly reduce such exposure over time.